spof/spof.io/content/post/compose-mesos.md

 When I first set out to set up my own Mesos, Marathon and Chronos cluster, I turned to Docker Compose.
 Here I'll walkthrough how to use docker-compose to get started with your own local cluster for deployment testing and better understanding of mesos and mesos frameworks.
 What I'll cover includes:

 * docker-compose up
-* accessing the services
+* Accessing the Services
-* sending your first deployment
+* Sending Your First Deployment
-* scaling up and down
+* Scaling Up and Down
-* cleaning up
+* Cleaning Up

 ## docker-compose up